-(ii) Interest rate risk
+Interest rate risk

-The Group is exposed to fair value interest rate risk in relation to fixed-rate loan from fellow subsidiaries, directors and a related party for both the year ended 31 December 2020 and 2021 (see note 20 for details).
+The Group is exposed to fair value interest rate risk in relation to fixed-rate loan from ultimate holding company, fellow subsidiaries, directors and a related party for both the year ended 31 December 2021 and 2022 (see note 20 for details).

-The Group is also exposed to cash flow interest rate risk due to fluctuations in the prevailing market interest rate on restricted bank deposits, bank balances and variable-rate bank borrowings in 2020 and 2021.
-For the year ended 31 December 2021, the Group's cash flow interest rate risk mainly concentrates on the fluctuation of HIBOR arising from the Group's Hong Kong dollar denominated borrowings.
-For the years ended 31 December 2020 and 2021, the management considers the exposure to interest rate risk in relation to restricted bank deposits and bank balances is insignificant due to the present low interest rate situation.
+The Group is also exposed to cash flow interest rate risk due to fluctuations in the prevailing market interest rate on bank balances in 2022 and restricted bank deposits, bank balances and variable-rate bank borrowings in 2021.
+For the year ended 31 December 2022, the Group's cash flow interest rate risk mainly concentrates on the fluctuation of HIBOR arising from the Group's Hong Kong dollar denominated borrowings.
+For the years ended 31 December 2021 and 2022, the management considers the exposure to interest rate risk in relation to restricted bank deposits and bank balances is insignificant due to the present low interest rate situation.
 The Group currently does not use any derivative contract to hedge its exposure to interest rate risk.
 However, the management of the Group, will consider hedging significant interest rate exposure should the need arise.

-The sensitivity analysis below has been determined based on the exposure to interest rates for variable-rate bank borrowings and prevailing market interest rate on bank balances for the years ended 31 December 2020 and 2021.
+The sensitivity analysis below has been determined based on the exposure to interest rates for variable-rate bank borrowings and prevailing market interest rate on bank balances for the years ended 31 December 2022.
 The analysis is prepared assuming the amount of liability outstanding at the end of the reporting period existed for the whole year.
 A 100 basis point increase or decrease represents management's assessment of the reasonably possible change in interest rates.

-For the year ended 31 December 2021, if interest rates had been 100 basis point higher/lower and all other variables were held constant, the Group's loss would increase/(decrease) by HK\$63,000.
+For the year ended 31 December 2022, if interest rates had been 100 basis point higher/lower and all other variables were held constant, the Group's loss would (decrease)/increase by HK\$63,000.

-For the year ended 31 December 2020, if interest rates had been 100 basis point higher/lower and all other variables were held constant, the Group's profit would (decrease)/increase by HK\$165,000.
+For the year ended 31 December 2021, if interest rates had been 100 basis point higher/lower and all other variables were held constant, the Group's profit would (decrease)/increase by HK\$165,000.